 - Intrepid Reporter: Carreyrou.

-- The Spook: Despite supposedly having decades of experience in the tech industry, it is noted that there is almost no information online about Ramesh "Sunny" Balwani.
-Some employees speculate that he has somehow arranged for all his info to be scrubbed.
-Up to mid 2018 there were next to no photos of Balwani available online (this finally changed when 60 Minutes managed to find some video of Balwani giving a speech about Theranos).
+- The Spook: For all his supposed decades of experience in the tech industry, there is almost no information online about Ramesh "Sunny" Balwani.
+Some employees speculate that he somehow scrubbed all of his info.
+Up to mid 2018 there were next to no photos of Balwani available online (this finally changed when 60 Minutes found some video footage of Balwani giving a speech about Theranos).